la-ots/pelican/docs/foundation/agency-theming.md

 ## Brand Colors and Usability

 Brand first is not necessarily accessibility or usability first.
-Designing with a brand first approach could cause usability problems unless your brand has been designed with this in mind.
+Designing with a brand first approach could cause usability problems unless your brand has been designed with accessibility in mind.

-Let’s examine this by looking at an imaginary color palette in a digital product.
-We’ll look at the [Brand colors](/foundation/brand-colors) and the [Status colors](/foundation/status-colors).
-Brand Colors are the colors of the organization, their logo, and other parts of their visual identity.
-Status Colors are the special colors which communicate situations to the users like success (usually a green) or danger (usually a red).

-Suppose the primary Brand Color of this imaginary palette is green.
-Success color is also a green.
+Let’s examine this concept with an imaginary color palette for a digital product.
+Suppose the primary brand color of this imaginary palette is green.
+The success status color is also a green.
 The problem is that these two greens look similar to each other.
-A user would not be able to distinguish a Success cue, such as a SUccess Toast, from a brand color.
+A user would not be able to distinguish between a success cue, such as a Success Toast, from a brand color.
+The meaning would be unclear.

 <div class="row mb-12">
     <div class="col-md-6 col-xl-3">